What Is Degrowth? How It Will Easily Change The World For The Better

 Sustainability

 Why Degrowth?
 Sustainability is the first to suffer in the world of infinite growth.
-There are massive negative consequences hurled on the environment seeking infinite growth in a finite world.
+There are massive negative consequences for the environment, driven by endless growth in a finite world.

-Supporters of the Degrowth Movement realize the impending climate crisis is a threat to human existence.
+Supporters of the degrowth movement recognize that the impending climate crisis poses a threat to human existence.
 Capitalism and unchecked economic growth are major drivers of the climate crisis.

 It’s foolish and even reckless to believe unbridled capitalism and environmental justice can exist within the same social structure.